-Figure 4.5 Transmission line steel pylon.
+Figure 3.10 Transmission line steel pylon.

-The national grid network consists of over 5,000 miles of overhead aluminium conductors suspended from steel pylons which link together all the power stations.
-Environmentalists say that these steel towers are ugly, but this method is about 16 times cheaper than the equivalent underground cable at these high voltages.
-Figure 4.5 shows a transmission line steel pylon.
+The National Grid network was established in 1934 and consists of over 5,000 miles of overhead aluminium conductors suspended from steel pylons which link together all the power-stations.
+Environmentalists say that these steel towers are ugly, but this method is about 10 times cheaper than the equivalent underground cable at these high voltages.
+Figure 3.10 shows a transmission line steel pylon.

-Electricity is taken from the national grid by appropriately located sub-stations which eventually transform the voltage down to 11 kV at a local sub-station.
-At the local sub-station the neutral conductor is formed for single-phase domestic supplies and three-phase supplies to shops, offices and garages.
-These supplies are usually underground radial supplies from the local sub-station, but in rural areas we still see transformers and overhead lines suspended on wooden poles.
-Figures 4.6 and 4.7 give an overview of the system from power station to consumer.
+Electricity is taken from the National Grid by appropriately located substations which eventually transform the voltage down to 11 kV at a local substation.
+At the local substation the neutral conductor is formed for single-phase domestic supplies and three-phase supplies to shops, offices and garages.
+These supplies are usually underground radial supplies from the local substation, but in rural areas we still see transformers and overhead lines suspended on wooden poles.
+Figures 3.11 and 3.12 give an overview of the system from power-station to consumer.